 Wednesday August 27, 2014

 Insomnia…kind of sucks.
 There are two things though that make it infinitely better.
 One is when you realized that you have no job to wake up early for and nothing planned for the next day, so it doesn’t really matter if you’re in bed until one in the afternoon making up that sleep.
-The second thing that makes it better is when your partner happens to be suffering from it on the same night as you.
+The second thing that makes it better is when your partner happens to be suffering from it on the same night as you and well got a third one, been happier to see my brother back to his nutrition plan and his testosterone treatment, the transition has been hard but thanks to the Health Care Guys service has been way less overwhelmin,.
 No worries of tossing and turning restlessly in bed with hopes of not waking them when your mind is still racing at 3 am and you’re pretty sure you’d be much more productive on your computer at the moment instead of trying every sleeping position known to man.

 This was the case for Matt and I two nights ago.
 If you can believe it, our sleep schedules are still a little messed up from our crossing.
 For the first two weeks we were in Horta I was honestly worried that I might be pregnant because I’d sleep from 11 to 11 Every.Day.
 If it wasn’t for Matt following mostly the same schedule I probably would have been running to the nearest pharmacy for an at home test and started calculating health care expenses in Europe while wondering what it would be like to have a Turkish baby.
 But then all I hear is Fat Bastard in my head saying ‘Turkish behbeh…it’s what’s for dinner’.
 No one wants that.
 Eventually I settled into a 12 am to 10 am nightly routine where Matt’s still been stuck in a 2 am to 12 pm.
 (TMI side note: I did take a test just to be safe and it came up negative.
 Looks like my IUD is still doing it’s job).